3-Quinuclidinyl benzilate: Use and alleged use

-Survivors of the 11-12 July 1995 Srebrenica massacre near Tuzla during the Bosnian War claimed they were attacked with a chemical agent that caused hallucinations, disorientation and strange behaviour.
+Survivors of the 11–12 July 1995 Srebrenica massacre near Tuzla during the Bosnian War claimed that they were attacked with a chemical agent that caused hallucinations, disorientation and strange behaviour.

-In February 1998, the British Ministry of Defence accused Iraq of having stockpiled large amounts of a glycolate anticholinergic incapacitating agent known as ‘Agent 15’.
+In February 1998, the British Ministry of Defence accused Iraq of having stockpiled large amounts of a glycolate anticholinergic incapacitating agent known as 'Agent 15'.
 Agent 15 is an alleged Iraqi incapacitating agent that is likely to be chemically identical to BZ or closely related to it.
 Agent 15 was reportedly stockpiled in large quantities prior to and during the Persian Gulf War.
-However, after the war the CIA concluded that Iraq had not stockpiled or weaponized Agent 15.
+However, after the war, the CIA concluded that Iraq had not stockpiled or weaponized Agent 15.
 (Note: "We assess that Iraq never went beyond research with Agent 15 – a hallucinogenic chemical similar to BZ – or any other psychochemical.
 Agent 15 became an issue after a 9 February 1998 British press release claimed that the UK had information, thought to be reliable, that Iraq had large quantities of this chemical agent in the 1980s.
 UNSCOM and intelligence information indicated that Iraq researched a number of psychochemicals, including Agent 15, BZ, and PCP; however, UNSCOM indicated it saw no evidence of Iraqi importation of large quantities, weaponization, procurement of militarily significant quantities of precursors, or industrial production of these agents.")

-According to Konstantin Anokhin, professor at the Institute of Normal Physiology in Moscow, BZ was the chemical agent used to incapacitate terrorists during the 2002 Nord-Ost siege, resulting in at least 115 hostages perishing due to overdose, but many other agents have also been proposed, and none definitively confirmed.
+According to Konstantin Anokhin, professor at the Institute of Normal Physiology in Moscow, BZ was the chemical agent used to incapacitate terrorists during the 2002 Nord-Ost siege, resulting in at least 115 hostages perishing due to overdose.
+However, a 2012 study concluded that a mixture of carfentanil and remifentanil was used instead.